cloudogu/usermgt/docs/operations/csv-import_en.md

 A protocol entry is created for the import.
 This protocol is stored in the volume user-import-protocol under `/var/lib/usermgt/protocol/user-import-protocol`.
 For each user and for each group assignment a entry is created about the status of the process.
 The status can be successful, incomplete or already exists.
-The protocol entries can be customized in the `i18n/en.json`.

 ## Email

 For every created user a mail with his user data will be sent to him.
 In the configuration file of the UserMgt the `host` and `port` can be defined.
-In the `i18n/en.json` the subject and the content of the mail can be customized.
+To customize the subject and content of the auto generated emails you can set the configuration keys `import/mail/subject` and `import/mail/content`.

 ## Fully usable CSV file
 `csv